 Travel Insurance

 A travel insurance policy is an essential document for international travel and is required when visiting foreign countries.
-When traveling, this document is crucial should anything unexpected occur.
+This document is crucial should anything unexpected occur.
+That is why you should bring a printed copy and ensure easy access to a digital one.

 Moreover, travel insurance is helpful for delays and cancellations regardless of COVID.
 If you intend to drive overseas, you may also need car insurance.